SteamingMutt/discord-guides/server-admin/private-channels.md

 ![+Buttons](http://i.imgur.com/ZYCzkOb.png)

-This will bring up a window wherein you can select then name, and basic permissions about the new channel.
+This will bring up a window wherein you can select the name, and basic permissions about the new channel.
 The permissions you can select here refer to `Read Messages` permission, but we'll set up more later.

 ![channelcreate](http://i.imgur.com/PmU7Gg2.png)